flo-stilz/3D-Visual-Grounding-with-Transformers/README.md

 ## Results
 To reproduce our results we provide the following commands along with the results.
-The pretrained models should be in the outputs folder.
+The pretrained models are in the outputs folder.
 We have implemented a chunking mechanism which significantly reduced the training time compared to the normal ScanRefer.
 The training of the baseline model takes around 4 hours on a current GPU (NVIDIA Tesla T4).

 <table>